 Moons of the Solar System vary in size and features.
 There are several moons in the Solar System which are larger than both the planets Mercury and Pluto and some moons feature volcanoes, atmospheres and even oceans.

-Mercury and Venus have no moons.
+Planet Venus have no moons.

 The large gas giants have extensive systems of moons, including half a dozen comparable in size to Earth’s moon: the four Galilean moons, Saturn’s Titan and Neptune’s Triton.

 Saturn has an additional six mid-sized moons and Uranus has five.